microsoft/fluentui/packages/react-portal/Spec.md

 > TODO clear whether `onMount` or `onUnmount` need to be called when mount node changes like in v8
 >
 > TODO clear whether `insertionOrder` should be supported in convergence
+>
+> TODO clear whether `disableEventBubbling` should be supported in convergence

 | Name                 | Description                                                   | Required | Type              | Default value                    |
 | -------------------- | ------------------------------------------------------------- | -------- | ----------------- | -------------------------------- |